GitHub

 If you selected specific repositories upon installation, and would like to add more repos to be scanned:

-Click on Repositories in the left side menu
+1. Click Repositories on the left side menu.

-Follow the link to grant access to more repositories
+4. Follow the link to grant access to more repositories.

-The added repos will only show in the UI once a scan has been started by either:
+The added repos will only show in the UI once a scan is started by either:

 You can also go directly into your GitHub account and edit the app configuration.